 If you’re looking to enter the wonderful world of trading options for a living, then learning technical analysis is key.
 Finding your entry and exit strategies are the best way to make a living with stock options.
 When holding options contracts overnight, buy near the close of the day.

 Buying as close to the 9 EMA (exponential moving average) gives the best momentum entry possible.
-You're buying at moving average support.
-Dip buying is also a popular options strategy.
+You’re buying at moving average support.
+Trading weekly options is also a popular options strategy.

 Look at the daily chart when purchasing an options contract and pay close attention what the indicators are showing.
 If they are bullish, buy a call as you believe that stock will go up the next day.
 If they are bearish, buy a put as you believe the stock will go down the following day.

 For example, I use the 9 EMA, 20 EMA, 50 SMA and 200 SMA on my daily charts.
 If I see that the price is riding above the 9 EMA and there are no moving average crossovers, then I’ll consider that a bullish sign.

 I also look at the RSI (Relative Strength Index) and the MACD (Moving Average Convergence Divergence).
 The RSI shows whether the stock is overbought or oversold.
 MACD shows the trend of the stock.
 Lastly I draw trend lines and find patterns as well as horizontal resistance levels.